Christkindelsmärik, Strasbourg

-Christkindelsmärik (Alsatian dialect meaning "Market of the Christ Child") is a Christmas market held annually in Strasbourg, France on the Grande Île near Strasbourg Cathedral and Place Kléber.
+Christkindelsmärik (Alsatian dialect meaning "Market of the Christ Child") is a Christmas market held annually in Strasbourg, France, on the Grande Île, near Strasbourg Cathedral and the Place Kléber.
 It draws in approximately 2 million visitors each year and since the arrival of TGV service in Strasbourg in 2007, the number of visitors has been on the rise.
 Hotels can be booked a year in advance and some receive between 15 and 17% of their yearly income thanks to the Christkindelsmärik's visitors.
 It is considered one of the most famous Christmas markets throughout Europe.
 It is estimated that the city benefits of a 16 million Euros profit from this 38-day-long tradition.
 It is mostly famous for its fragrance of mulled wine (vin chaud; Glühwein).

 History

 Strasbourg has been holding Christkindelsmärik around its cathedral since 1570, making it one of the oldest Christmas markets in Europe.

 The name "Christkindelsmärik" is of Alsatian origin, a low Alemannic German dialect which was the mainly spoken language in the Alsace until the 20th century.
 In many parts of south Germany and Austria christmas markets (German: Weihnachtsmärkte) are also called Christkind(e)l(s)markt (the spelling depends on the local dialect).

 The market takes place annually, from 29 November to 31 December.
 It mainly takes place on Place Kléber, Place Broglie, Place du Marché aux cochons de lait and around the cathedral.